xperiments-in/xtouch/Readme.md

 - **Set Screen Sleep Time**: Set Screen Sleep Time: Adjusts the screen's inactivity timer.
 When the screen is idle for the specified time (in minutes), it enters sleep mode to save power.
 Set to 0 to keep the screen always active.
 During an active print job, the screen stays on for real-time monitoring.
 - **Invert Screen Colors**: Toggle to reverse screen colors.
 Useful for addressing compatibility issues with certain devices.
 - **Flip Screen**: Flip the screen orientation.

-#### PRINTERS

-- **Unlink Printer**: Disconnect the current printer from the touch screen.
-This allows you to switch between different printers seamlessly.

 #### XTOUCH